 The State of Florida has developed a comprehensive digital information database, the Florida Geographic Data Library (FGDL), which is housed at the GeoPlan Center at the University of Florida.
-FDOT has developed an environmental screening application that utilizes the FGDL and provides for an interactive review of proposed transportation projects by ETAT representatives.
-This environmental screening tool will be accessed through the Internet and will perform standardized Geographic Information System (GIS) analyses and queries using information (data) contained in the FGDL along with the transportation planning and project information provided by MPO's and FDOT.
-The environmental screening tool will be used to:
+FDOT has developed an environmental screening application (the Environmental Screening Tool) that utilizes the FGDL and provides for an interactive review of proposed transportation projects by ETAT representatives.
+This Environmental Screening Tool (EST) will be accessed through the Internet and will perform standardized GIS analyses and queries using information (data) contained in the FGDL along with the transportation planning and project information provided by MPOs and FDOT.
+The EST will be used to:

-- Integrate data pertinent to land use, human and environmental resources, and transportation programs from multiple sources into standard format - Analyze the effects of proposed projects on the environment - Disseminate information among ETAT representatives and to the public - Store and report results of the ETAT review - FGDL will provide an automated electronic notice whenever new data or analyses are available and when agreed upon review time frames have been exceeded. - A User's Guide and training syllabus for using the Environmental Screening Tool will be developed by the FDOT and provided to all ETAT Representatives, along with an initial training program on the ETDM process scheduled to begin during the summer and fall of 2002.
+- Integrate data pertinent to land use, human and environmental resources, and transportation programs from multiple sources into standard format - Analyze the effects of proposed projects on the environment - Disseminate information among ETAT representatives and to the public - Store and report results of the ETAT review - FGDL will provide an automated electronic notice whenever new data or analyses are available and when agreed upon review time frames have been exceeded - A User's Guide and training syllabus for using the EST have been developed by the FDOT and continue to be provided to all ETAT representatives on a regular basis.